EnvisionDoc/enos_fundamental_en/security/security_overview.md

 # Security Overview

+Internet of Things (IoT) provides extensive connection over the world, helps tranditional businesses make digital transition, creates value while reducing operation cost, and promotes production efficiency to increase business revenue.

+On the other hand, however, security in the internet of things, privacy and ethics, and compliance is an ever huge challenge to businesses around the world.
+IoT solutions fuses the physical and digital worlds, which means potential attacks and risks can occur in both of them.
+IoT also brings more concerns about privacy and ethics.
+Companies are always cautious to their data, in regards to considerations about who has the right perimissions to access what resources, who takes the privilege to manage the access control policies, and so on.

-The Internet of Things(IoT) is a irreversible wave of future, it provides comprehensive services worldwide, helps tranditional businesses make digital transition, creating value in reduing operation cost, improving production efficiency in order to increase the revenue.
-On the other hand, customers' concerns about the IoT security growing day by day.
-IoT Security, privacy and ethics, and compliance are now becoming big challenges to businesses around the world.
-Comparing to traditional cyber security coping issues about software development and implementation, a secure IoT solution requires secure provisioning of devices, secure communication between devices and cloud, secure data processing and storage in the cloud, secure application development,etc.
+Therefore, comparing to cyber security requirements for traditional software development and implementation, a secure IoT solution requires protection, defense, and governance all through the data journey: secure provisioning of devices, secure communication between devices and cloud, secure data processing and storage in the cloud, secure application development, and so on.

-This article introduces how EnOS provides a secure and prvivate IoT solution.
-EnOS is a comprehensive IoT operation system offering complete end-to-end solution, including fast device connection, device modelling and management, data processing and analytics, machine learning, application development, with security built in every stage from the bottom up.
+This article introduces how EnOS provides a secure and private IoT solution.
+EnOS is a comprehensive IoT operation system with security built in every stage.

-## Introduction

-The Internet of Things(IoT) creates values for businesses worldwide today, while many companies hesitant to adopt IoT solutions because of security, privacy and ethics, and complicance concerns.

-Unlike traditional cyber security technology, IoT solutions merge the physical and digital world together, which means potential attacks and risks may occur in these two worlds.
-Another concern is privacy and ethics.
-Companies are always sensitive to their data, including transparency collection, who has the right perimissions to access what resources, who takes the privilege to manage these access control policies, etc. How to manage risks for human beings' operations along with industrial stardard of compliance issues is the final concern.

-It is a challenge for most of the companies to choose a right IoT solution considering the securiy, privacy and ethics and compliance concerns, let alone to find a provider with extensive experience both in vertical domain knowledge and security.
+## A Glimpse of EnOS Security

-EnOS manages over 100 Gigawatt of asset for our clients, most of them are giant energy company over the world.
-Solid security practices and principles are core to the design of EnOS to ensure that the security, privacy and ethics, and complicance of our clients’ systems and data is maintained at all times.
+EnOS manages over 100 Gigawatt of assets for our clients, among which most are giant energy company in the world.
+Solid security practices and principles are core to the design of EnOS to ensure that the security, privacy and ethics, and complicance of our clients’ systems and data are maintained at all times.

-EnOS takes the advantages of secure IaaS vendors to maintain the cloud infrastructure security and data privacy, such as guest operating system patching, firewall configuration, and disaster recovery.
-The network of EnOS is secured by world-class network infrastructure also provided by the IaaS verdors, including Virtual Private Cloud(VPC), limited access points, rule-based network traffic, IPsec VPN, etc.
+EnOS takes the advantages of secure infrastructure of leading IaaS vendors to maintain the cloud security, data privacy, such as guest operating system patching, firewall configuration, and disaster recovery.
+The network of EnOS is secured by world-class network infrastructure also provided by the IaaS verdors, including Virtual Private Cloud (VPC), limited access points, rule-based network traffic, IPsec VPN, etc.
 Considering secure transimission protection, applications connect to EnOS REST APIs MUST via HTTPS or Transport Layer Security(TLS), devices and EnOS edge can connect to cloud-based IoT Hub via TLS protected data tunnel.

-EnOS offers secure edge, secure connectivity, secure and private data storage and processing, and so on.
+EnOS offers secure edge, secure connectivity, secure data storage and processing, and so on.
 The rest of this article breaks down the EnOS into four primary security areas.

-## Secure edge
+## Secure Edge

 Each EnOS edge has a unique indentity key which can be used by the IoT Hub to communicate with the edge while it is in operation.The key with a user-defined edge ID forms the basis of a token and a signature used in communication between the edge and the IoT Hub.
 These edge IDs can use an existing fixed identity such as serial number, network MAC address which is not simple to be changed.
 The edge IDs are managed by _edge device provisioner_ in the IoT Hub via EnOS console or APIs.
 The IoT Hub provides secure storage of edge identities and secret keys.